Entrepreneur Teresa Maynard discusses how she left a promising career to start her own cupcake business, and shares her best tips.

 Want to know what it’s like to leave a stable job with a steady paycheck in order to pursue your dream business?
 Ask Teresa Maynard.
 Before starting her own cupcake business, she worked for Harvard University doing data analytics for their research department.
 When she was pregnant with her third child, she started a tradition of bringing cupcakes into work for what she called a “3 o’clock snack.”
 Eventually she realized that she was getting so much enjoyment out of her cupcake hobby (and seeing the looks of delight on the faces of friends and co-workers who tried them) that she wanted to start her own business.
 That’s when she decided to leave Harvard and start Sweet Teez Bakery.
 It took some time and a lot of hard work, but Teresa’s dream has become a reality.
-Her bakery is starting to take off.
+Her bakery has taken off.
 Along the way, she has learned valuable lessons that could apply to any new startup business.

 Set rules, and stick to them

 Teresa knew how big of a risk she was taking by leaving her job to start her own business, so she and her husband agreed to a set of ground rules.
 Chief among them was a self-imposed deadline of one year to launch the business.
 This allowed her and husband to forecast their financial needs, and removed the risk of a failing business continuing to drag her down for an indefinite amount of time.
 It also provided additional motivation for Teresa to get the business off the ground before her window closed, and she certainly made the most of it.